jhaigh0/amf-check-writer/README.md

 * Return to the dashboard and click 'Credentials' in the sidebar on the left (key icon)

 * Click 'Create credentials' and select 'OAuth client ID'.
-Select 'Other' for application type and follow the prompts.
+Select 'Desktop app' for application type and follow the prompts.
 Dismiss the popup that appears.
+  You made need to first 'configure consent screen', if so go through the steps, you only need to fill in the required fields, and add your email as a user.

 * You should see the newly created credentials in the table.
 On the right hand side of the table there is a download icon ('Download JSON').
 Click it and